Mahatma Gandhi Road metro station (Bengaluru)

-Mahatma Gandhi Road, commonly referred to by the abbreviation MG Road, is a station on the Purple Line of the Namma Metro in Bangalore, India.
-It was constructed by Punj Lloyd and opened to the public on 20 October 2011.
+Mahatma Gandhi Road (commonly referred to as MG Road) is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro in Bengaluru, India.
+Purple line station was constructed by Punj Lloyd and opened to the public on 20 October 2011.
 The station MG Road has a bicycle stand next to the Urban Square, from where commuters can rent cycles.
-This metro station will serve as Namma Metro's 2nd interchange station after Majestic metro station for the upcoming Pink Line.
+This metro station will serve as Purple line's 2nd interchange station after Majestic metro station for the upcoming Pink Line, being constructed by Larsen & Toubro.

+As per the latest updates, this metro station, under the second phase (Pink Line), covering the total distance of 13.8 km stretch (Dairy Circle - Nagawara) is expected to be operational around December 2026.

 History

 Boulevard

 The old MG Road boulevard was demolished to build Namma Metro.
 The reconstruction work was contracted to Rajiv Gandhi Rural Housing Corporation and Karnataka Land Army Corporation.
 The deadline for completion was fixed as March 2012.
 However, the work was delayed when the ground was found to be unstable and had to be reinforced.

 The new boulevard cost ₹50 million and portions of it were inaugurated on 5 September 2012.
 It spreads across 850 square metres.

 Further plans include a two-tier walkway with a museum, art gallery, amphitheatre and children's play area located on the ground floor.
 The first floor of the walkway will lead to the first floor/concourse of the metro station and both floors will be equipped with internationally designed toilets.
 The area where the dummy coach is parked will have ramps leading up to the boulevard.